hannahilea/hannahilea.github.io/blog/houseplant-programming/src.md

     <span class="source">[[source]](https://www.reddit.com/r/datascience/comments/16jdvsn/what_does_production_code_mean_to_you)</span>

 [^potted]: Should it be "houseplant programming" or "houseplant programming 🪴"?
-Unless Ryan weighs in definitively, I'll keep using the two interchangeably.
+Unless Ellie weighs in definitively, I'll keep using the two interchangeably.

 [Aditya Athalye](https://www.evalapply.org/) (another RC peer!) perfectly captures this vibe in the project description for his software project [`shite`](https://github.com/adityaathalye/shite?tab=readme-ov-file):